dekuNukem/duckyPad/duckyscript_info.md

 Holds / Releases a key.

-Can be character key, modifier key, special key, or even mouse button!
+Can be character or special key.

 Example: